Basic Information about Lead Air Pollution

 As a result of EPA's regulatory efforts including the removal of lead from motor vehicle gasoline, levels of lead in the air decreased by 98 percent between 1980 and 2014.

 Lead is persistent in the environment and can be added to soils and sediments through deposition from sources of lead air pollution.
 Other sources of lead to ecosystems include direct discharge of waste streams to water bodies and mining.
-Elevated lead in the environment can result in decreased growth and reproductive rates in plants and animals, and neurological effects in vertebrates.
+Elevated lead in the environment can result in decreased growth and reproduction in plants and animals, and neurological effects in vertebrates.